 Star Trek has historically been a source of optimism.
 It imagines a world where we are able to be our best.
 Yes, there is conflict, but, historically, it has seen us all as worthy of respect.
 Jake lives in a world where he would likely not be called a racial epithet at the age of four.
 Where, despite the school he attends, they would probably not deem his history as not worthy of celebration.
 Where, when he is able to drive (or pilot a ship), his father would likely not need to sit him down and have a talk about how to survive interactions with the police.

 Not much is made of this point on DS9 itself; it was just treated as a given.
-Sisko is from New Orleans, he is a good cook because, being from that city and growing up steeped in its history and being raised by Joseph Sisko, it makes sense that he would be.
-The show leans into the notion of Blackness, and favors the every day moments, and the joyful ones, over trauma and suffering, Sisko’s home cooked station crew meals, the African masks on the walls of his quarters, the way Jake knows how much an authentic Willie Mays baseball card would mean to his father — these things, Black joy, were as revolutionary to see in the mid-90s as an episode like “Far Beyond the Stars” was.
+Sisko is from New Orleans.
+He is a good cook because, being from that city and growing up steeped in its history and being raised by Joseph Sisko, it makes sense that he would be.
+The show leans into the notion of Blackness.
+It favors the every day moments — the joyful ones (over trauma and suffering), Sisko’s home cooked station crew meals, the African masks on the walls of his quarters, the way Jake knows how much an authentic Willie Mays baseball card would mean to his father.
+These things — Black joy — were as revolutionary to see in the mid-90s as an episode like “Far Beyond the Stars” was.
 Unfortunately, they still are today.